silvercrypto888/platinum_ecosystem/fun_stuff/battle_platform_x1/README.md

 # Battle Platform for X1

+Note: The Battle Platform for X1 is still in _extremely early_ development.
+The combat logic itself is elegant and simple, but right now it only features arbitrary parameters, and one battle.

 The Battle Platform for X1 is a lightweight game project to:

 1. Demonstrate the benefits of network effects for the X1 Blockchain in a fun, gamified way.